 The OCP circuit starts sampling current when the low gate drive is about 3V.
-The OCSet pin is internally clamped (~1.5V) during on time of high side MOSFET including deadtime to prevent false trigging, figure 9 shows the OCSet pin during one switching cycle.
-As it is shown there is about 150ns delay to mask the deadtime, since this node contains switching noises, this delay also functions as a filter.
+The OCSet pin is internally clamped during deadtime to prevent false trigging.
+Figure 9 shows the OCSet pin during one switching cycle.
+As shown, there is about 150ns delay to mask the deadtime.
+Since this node contains switching noises, this delay also functions as a filter.